Jen and Sylvia Soska: On the Edge

 In September 2022, the Soskas announced the premiere of their new film On the Edge, to take place at the London FrightFest Halloween festival on October 29.
 The film was shot and produced in Canada and co-stars Aramis Sartorio, Jen Soska, Sylvia Soska and Mackenzie Gray.
 The festival synopsis of the film reads, "Family man Peter gets more than he paid for when he books a 36-hour session with the sadistic Mistress Satana who seems more intent on making him suffer for his sins.
 Is it blackmail?
 Is it torture?
 Or is it the Devil come for his soul?
 Will Peter’s faith save him from his own personal Hell or is he already damned?
 A brilliant depiction of how Kink Culture can heal past trauma and be a source for shocking redemption."

 Festival of the Living Dead

 A sequel to George A. Romero's Night of the Living Dead, Festival of the Living Dead was directed by the Soska Sisters in 2023 and released on Tubi April 5, 2024.
 The film follows Ben's grandkids and their friends 55 years after the incident.
 The film stars Ashley Moore, Camren Bicondova, Andre Anthony, Gage Marsh, Christian Rose, Maia Jae Bastidas, Keana Lyn Bastidas, and Shiloh O'Reilly.

 Other work

 The Soskas have written for Marvel Comics, writing a Night Nurse story for Marvel's Secret Wars Journal #5 in 2015, a short story called The Ripley with the Guardians of the Galaxy, and a Deadpool story for the first annual Avengers Halloween Special.
 They also wrote Black Widow, which ran for 5 issues in 2019.
-The Soskas are writing Yaira for Rippaverse Comics releasing early 2024.
-The Yaira #1 preorder campaign broke company records making a million dollars within 24 hours of launch.
+The Soskas wrote Yaira for Rippaverse Comics which released in early 2024.